boujois/courses/getting_started.md

 By running `setup_p2.sh` you will now have 2 new files in your setup directory, `fast-ai-commands.txt` and `fast-ai-remove.sh`. `fast-ai-commands.txt` contains a handy list of commands specifically for your instance. `fast-ai-remove.sh` is used to terminate your instance.

+##Connect to your instance

+    $ aws-ip
+    $ aws-ssh

+When prompted to confirm authenticty, type `yes`.

+##Perform Updates

+It's always a good idea to perform regular updates on any server.
+Since this instance is built from an AMI (Amazon Machine Image) the software will always be slightly out of date.
+Upon login you will see a message like this:

+    174 packages can be updated.
+    88 updates are security updates.

+To update your server run:

+    $ sudo apt-get update
+    $ sudo apt-get upgrade

+The `upgrade` command will take a few minutes to run.

+If you run into an error saying `E: Could not get lock /var/lib/dpkg/lock - open (11: Resource temporarily unavailable)` (as I did with the current AMI), run:

+    $ sudo rm /var/lib/apt/lists/lock
+    $ sudo rm /var/cache/apt/archives/lock
+    $ sudo rm /var/lib/dpkg/lock
+    $ sudo dpkg --configure -a

+Then try again with:

+    $ sudo apt-get update
+    $ sudo apt-get upgrade

+Hit enter when asked if you want to continue.

 ##Destroy the Instance (in case you need to)